nextcloud/news/README.md

 * Arch Linux

 ## Supported PHP versions
 The minimum PHP version will be the [lowest supported version that still receives security fixes](http://php.net/supported-versions.php).
-The currently supported lowest version is **5.4** which will be dropped in favor of **5.5** on **14th September 2015**.
+The currently supported lowest version is **5.5** which will be dropped in favor of **5.6** on **10th July 2016**.
 An exception to this rule will be made if one or more supported operating systems still ship this PHP version by default.

 ## Supported Browsers
 * Newest Firefox (Desktop, Android, Firefox OS)